cantaloupe-project/cantaloupe/README.md

 3. Finalize the code to be released, addressing any relevant milestone issues, TODOs, etc.
 4. Ensure that the tests are current, comprehensive, and passing
-5. Finalize the documentation, including the website, user manual, change log, and Javadoc
+5. Finalize the documentation, including the website, user manual, and change log
 6. Merge into `release/vX.X`
 7. Update the version in `pom.xml` and commit this change
 8. Merge into `master`
-9. Create the release `.zip` archive with `mvn clean; mvn package`
+9. Create the release `.zip` archive with `mvn clean package`
-10. Check that the `.zip` archive is as expected
+10. Verify that the `.zip` archive is as expected
 11. Tag the release: `git tag -a v{version} -m 'Tag v{version}'`
 12. Push the code: `git push origin master; git push origin release/x.x;
     git push --tags`
 13. Add the `.zip` archive and change log info to the release tag on GitHub
-14. Deploy the updated website using `build/deploy_website.rb`.
+14. Deploy the updated website using `build/deploy_website.rb`
+15. Append `-SNAPSHOT` to the version in `pom.xml` and commit this change

 ## License